 McAuliffe-Shepard Discovery Center = $250

-American Independence Museum = $50 *Thank You Bob Mitchell!
+American Independence Museum = $50 *Donated by a patron 2016.
+Thank You!

 Boston Museum of Science = $600

-Seacoast Science Center = $105 *Thank You Connie Aubin-Adams!
+Seacoast Science Center = $105 *Thank You Friends Group!

 Bestsellers - Additional Copies: We try to keep waiting lists as short as possible by purchasing extra copies of the most popular titles.
 In response to demand, we purchase an additional copy for every 5 people waiting.
 That helps to keep your wait time down.Fundraising dollars can help us respond to demand so that you don't have to wait as long to read the book you want.
 You can make a donation and request that the money be used specifically for bestsellers.
 Even $30 can buy us 2 extra copies of a popular item.